ng-Classic/ng-classic/aio/content/guide/property-binding.md

 <!-- vale Angular.Google_WordListSuggestions = NO -->

-The brackets, `[]`, cause Angular Classicto evaluate the right-hand side of the assignment as a dynamic expression.
+The brackets, `[]`, cause Angular Classic to evaluate the right-hand side of the assignment as a dynamic expression.

 <!-- vale Angular.Google_WordListSuggestions = NO -->

-Without the brackets, Angular Classictreats the right-hand side as a string literal and sets the property to that static value.
+Without the brackets, Angular Classic treats the right-hand side as a string literal and sets the property to that static value.

 To assign a string to a property, type the following code: